The BBDVW Conjecture for Kazhdan-Lusztig polynomials of lower intervals: Introduction

 Recently, the case $W=S_n$ (the most studied case) was treated by Blundell, Buesing, Davies, Veličković, and Williamson \cite{Blundell}.
 Using techniques from machine learning \cite{davies}, they formulated a conjectural recurrence for the $P_{u,v}$, which uses only the poset structure of $[u,v]$.
 Their formula depends on a special kind of order ideal $I \subset [u,v]$ called a \emph{hypercube decomposition}.
-Given a hypercube decomposition $I$, they define two polynomials, $N_{u,v,I}$ and $Q_{u,v,I}$, which depend only on the Kazhdan--Lusztig polynomials of smaller subintervals; see \Cref{sec:bbdvw-polynomials}.
+Given a hypercube decomposition $I$, they define two polynomials, $N_{u,v,I}$ and $Q_{u,v,I}$, which depend only on the Kazhdan--Lusztig polynomials of smaller subintervals; see \Cref{sec:bbdvw-polynomials}\footnote{In \Cref{sec:formula}, we also give a simpler, equivalent, expression for the polynomial $N_{u,v,I}$.}.

 \begin{conjecture}[\cite{Blundell}] Let $I$ be any hypercube decomposition of $[u,v] \subset S_n$.
 Then

 \end{conjecture}

 If true, this conjecture gives an algorithm for computing $P_{u,v}$ given only the poset underlying $[u,v]$: find a proper hypercube decomposition of $[u,v]$, recursively compute $N_{u,v,I}$ and $Q_{u,v,I}$, and use the known degree bound to compute $P_{u,v}$.
 In \cite{Blundell} it was shown that this algorithm always terminates, since every interval of a symmetric group has a proper hypercube decomposition, the \emph{standard hypercube decomposition}.
 Thus \Cref{conj:BBDVW} implies \Cref{conj:combinatorial}.
 It was also shown in \cite{Blundell}, using techniques from geometric representation theory, that the standard hypercube decomposition satisfies \Cref{conj:BBDVW}.
 This is not enough to deduce Combinatorial Invariance, because isomorphic Bruhat intervals may have non-isomorphic standard hypercube decompositions.